Due to concerns surrounding the COVID-19 pandemic, the 2020 Python in Astronomy Conference is cancelled.

 20 - 24 April 2020

-The sixth Python in Astronomy Conference will be held at Trinity College, Dublin on 20 - 24 April 2020.
+The sixth Python in Astronomy Conference will be held at Trinity College Dublin in Dublin, Ireland on 20 - 24 April 2020.

 This conference series aims to bring together a wide variety of developers, educators and other contributors to Python packages in the context of all forms of astronomy.
 The conference will include unconference sessions, presentations, sprints and tutorials.
 As well as expanding the community around astronomical uses of Python, the conference aims to improve collaboration and interoperability between Python packages, and to share knowledge on Python packages and techniques.